Cloud V2 for Developers

 The Coveo On-Premises Crawling Module indexing workflow is the following:

 - Maestro authenticates to a Coveo Cloud V2 organization and receives an API key.

 - Maestro provides the API key to the Crawling Module workers.

 - The Crawling Module workers periodically poll the Coveo Cloud V2 platform for source update tasks (see Refresh, Rescan, and Rebuild).
-When an update is due, the next available worker will execute it.
+When an update is due, the next available worker will execute it (see Number of Workers).